Frequently Asked Questions

-Q. Where do Intermediate Honors recipients and faculty members assemble?
+Q. Where will Intermediate Honors recipients and faculty members assemble?

-A. Intermediate Honors recipients and faculty members go to the assembly points that have been designated for each school on the floor area behind the stage at the John Paul Jones Arena (see Assembly and Procession Diagram).
+A. Intermediate Honors recipients and faculty members should gather at the assembly points that have been designated for each school on the floor area behind the stage at the John Paul Jones Arena (Assembly and Procession Diagram is forthcoming).
 Assembly begins at 1:00 p.m.; all students and faculty should be at assembly points no later than 1:30 p.m.
 Faculty marshals will organize groups into columns.
 At 1:45 p.m., the faculty marshals will direct students and faculty from the assembly area for the start of the procession at 2:00 p.m.
 The grand marshal will proceed down the center aisle at the John Paul Jones Arena followed by the Intermediate Honors recipients and faculty members.

 A. Certificates will be distributed immediately following the ceremony in the entry foyer of the John Paul Jones Arena.
-For those who are unable to attend, certificates will be available at UREG (Office of the University Registrar) in Carruthers Hall starting Monday, September 30.
-Those certificates that have not been picked up by October 30 will be mailed to the student's permanent address listed in the SIS/Student Information System.
+For those who are unable to attend, certificates will be available at UREG (Office of the University Registrar) in Carruthers Hall.
+Those certificates that have not been picked up by November 30 will be mailed to the student's permanent address listed in the SIS/Student Information System.

 Q. Are there accommodations at Fall Convocation for persons with disabilities?